danielastanculesc/Python/README.md

 I have defined the logic of a bank account.

-I used JetBrains PyCharm Communiti to make this project.
+I used JetBrains PyCharm Community to make this project.